yaf978/Python-Challenge/README.md

 * The greatest decrease in profits (date and amount) over the entire period

 then save the results of calculating in a text file and print it on screen

+2- PyPoll:

+We are helping a small, rural town modernize its vote-counting process.

+The given dataset is composed of three columns: "Voter ID", "County", and "Candidate".

+The script  analyzes the votes and calculates each of the following:

+* The total number of votes cast

+* A complete list of candidates who received votes

+* The percentage of votes each candidate won

+* The total number of votes each candidate won

+* The winner of the election based on popular vote.

+Then print the analysis to the terminal and export a text file with the results.